-5.12.6 The mover of a motion shall be given first opportunity to speak.
+5.12.65.12.5 The mover of a motion shall be given first opportunity to speak.
 A member who has not spoken in debate has preference in recognition to speak over a member who has already spoken.
+At Board meetings, each member may speak twice, up to four minutes on the first occasion, two minutes on the second occasion, on each debatable motion.
+The Board may consider extending or limiting the time for debate at the commencement of the Board meeting or on any given motion, in accordance with the provisions of Robert's Rules of Order.

-5.12.7 A member who has not spoken to a motion may move that debate on the motion be closed and that the pending motion be put to a vote.
+5.12.75.12.6 At a Board meeting, a member who has not spoken to a motion may move that debate on the motion be closed and that the pending motion be put to a vote.
 Such a motion is not debatable.
+Before putting a motion to end debate to a vote, the Chair shall provide any member who has not spoken to the main motion with an opportunity to do so.
+It is expected that members will limit their comments on a motion to no longer than the predetermined amount of time as set at the time the motion is put forth.

-5.12.8 If a motion to end debate is supported by majority, no further debate can take place and the Chair shall put the pending motion to a vote.
+5.12.85.12.7 If a A motion to end debate at a Board meeting will only pass on two-thirds (2/3) majority of the members present and voting is supported by majority., If the motion to end debate carries, no further debate can take place on the main motion and the Chair shall put the pending motion to a vote.